- You must have a white card to work in the construction industry at any level.

 When training is completed through the Department for Education, Children and Young People (DECYP) a certificate of training/statement of attainment might not be provided.
 In these cases a declaration letter from DECYP must be provided with the application.

 - state that you have successfully completed general construction induction training

 - include a signature from the Director/Chief Executive Officer

 You have 60 days after completing your training to apply for a white card at a service centre.
 If it is later than 60 days, you will need a written declaration by the RTO that you have successfully completed the training.

-You do not need to get a Tasmanian white card if you are from another state and hold a current and valid card.
+You do not need a Tasmanian white card if you already have a card from another state that is current and valid.

 How to apply

 When you visit the service centre you must: